opentofu/opentofu/docs/plugin-protocol/README.md

 5.1 and 5.2 enhancements will be ignored.

-If OpenTF Core and the plugin do not have at least one mutually-supported major version, OpenTF Core will return an error from `terraform init` during plugin installation:
+If OpenTF Core and the plugin do not have at least one mutually-supported major version, OpenTF Core will return an error from `opentf init` during plugin installation:

 ```